Record Keeping for WHS: The what, why and how long explained

 There are many resources available to agricultural businesses from the Australian Taxation Office, Fair Work Commission, Safe Work Australia, Australian Securities and Investments Commission (ASIC), commodity and industry associations and your relevant office of business and consumer affairs.
 Make use of these and seek professional help if needed.

-To make this easier for you, we've created a Record Keeping Requirements PDF that provides a guide to record retention for your business at a glance.
+How are Workplace Health and Safety records maintained we hear you ask.
+To make this easier for you, we've created a legislative requirements for record keeping PDF that provides a guide to record retention for your business at a glance.

 Topics: Safety Management System

 Disclaimer: Content on this website may be of relevance to users outside of Australia, but content links and examples are specific to Australia.
 Please check with your local authority for your country and industry requirements.

 Originally published 10 October, 2021.